 Increase the offset $o>0$ should have the effect to rapidly reduce DP stability for rain signature while maintaining it higher for clutter.
 Therefore, assuming that clutter has a much higher phase stability than precipitation, the optimal value of $o$ would be inversely proportional to the Doppler spread of precipitation $W_{\rm D}$ in the original spectrum (and it would eventually depend on the range).
-Figure \ref{subfig:circular_variance} well clarifies the the behavior of CV as a function of $o$ in a real case acquired by BS-WRM during a rain event.
-This figure is obtained using $N_p'=128$, $N_p=64$, $\Delta s=5$.
-Looking at the left most panel, the clutter is well visible around the zero-Doppler line, while precipitation signature extends over the entire Doppler domain with some folding effects \cite{Bringi:2001}.
-However, as the offset increases (from the left to the right panels), a markedly improved separation between clutter and precipitation is achieved, although at the expense of an an increasing loss of Doppler resolution due to the usage of a lower number of effective number of samples along time.